Red Blood Cells

 Who needs a red blood cell transfusion?

-If your hemoglobin level is well below normal (often below 8g/dL), you may be given a blood transfusion.
-If you have a heart condition, your care team may choose to give you a blood transfusion if your hemoglobin is low, but not below 8g/dL.
-Blood transfusions are also used during surgery when the procedure results in blood loss.
+If your hemoglobin level is well below normal (often below 8g/dL), you may be given a transfusion.
+If you have a heart condition and your hemoglobin is low but not below 8g/dL, your care team may choose to give you a transfusion.
+Blood transfusions are also used during surgery when there is blood loss.

 The transfusion increases the number of red blood cells in your body.
 These cells can then help carry more oxygen throughout your body.
-This will give you more energy and will help resolve symptoms such as pale color and shortness of breath.
+This will give you more energy and help treat symptoms like pale color and shortness of breath.

 How is a red blood cell transfusion done?

-Prior to receiving a blood transfusion, you need to have your blood type checked, which is done by having your blood drawn.
-Blood type is determined by which antigens are found on your blood.
-Blood that you receive will be checked to make sure it is a match for your blood.
+Before having a blood transfusion, your blood type will be checked, which is done by having your blood drawn.
+Blood type is determined by which antigens are found in your blood.
+Blood that you get will be checked to make sure it is a match for your blood.
 This is done in a laboratory that specializes in blood products.

-Red blood cells are given through an intravenous (IV) line.
-The infusion starts slowly and your vital signs (temperature, heart rate, oxygenation, and blood pressure) are checked often to make sure that you are not having a reaction to the transfusion.
+The infusion of the blood you are getting starts slowly and your vital signs (temperature, heart rate, oxygenation, and blood pressure) are checked often to make sure that you are not having a reaction to the transfusion.
 The rate that the blood is infusing may be increased if you are not having a reaction.
 A blood transfusion can take a few hours.

 What are the risks of having a red blood transfusion?